evaneaston/digestify/README.md

 # Digestify

 Command line tool to make verification of digests/checksums/hashes on downloaded files a little easier.
 Just specity the file and the hash listed on the download host.
 It will infer the possible digest algorithm(s) from the length.
+It will succeed

 ## Supported Digests